The Philosophy of Freedom: Steiner's ethics

-For Steiner, true morality, the highest good, is the universal mediated by the profoundly individual and situational; it depends upon our achieving freedom from both our inner drives and outer pressures.
+For Steiner, true morality, the highest good, is universal mediated by the profoundly individual and situational; it depends upon our achieving freedom from both our inner drives and outer pressures.
 To achieve such free deeds, we must cultivate our moral imagination, our ability to imaginatively create ethically sound and practical solutions to new situations, in fact, to forge our own ethical principles and to transform these flexibly as needed - not in the service of our own egotistical purposes, but in the face of new demands and unique situations.
 This is only possible through moral intuitions, immediate experiences of spiritual realities that underlie moral judgments.
-Moral imagination and intuition allow us to realize our subjective impulses in objective reality, thus creating bridges between the spiritual influence of our subjectivity and the natural influence of the objective world in deeds whereby "that which is natural is spiritual, that which is spiritual is natural".
+Moral imagination and intuition allows us to realize our subjective impulses in objective reality, thus creating bridges between the spiritual influence of our subjectivity and the natural influence of the objective world in deeds whereby "that which is natural is spiritual, that which is spiritual is natural".

 Toward the end of the second part of the book, Steiner writes that "The unique character of the idea, by means of which I distinguish myself as 'I', makes me an individual."
 And then, "An act the grounds for which lie in the ideal part of my nature is free."
-Steiner there is using the term ideal to refer to pure ideation or pure thinking in Steiner's sense.
+Steiner is using the term ideal to refer to pure ideation or pure thinking in Steiner's sense.
 "The action is therefore neither stereotyped, carried out according to set rules, nor is it performed automatically in response to an external impetus; the action is determined solely through its ideal content."
 What is individual in us is to be distinguished from what is generic by its ideal character.
 If an act proceeds out of genuine thinking, or practical reason, then it is free.

-Steiner concludes by pointing out that to achieve this level of freedom, we must lift ourselves out of our group-existence: out of the prejudices we receive from our family, nation, ethnic group and religion, and all that we inherit from the past that limits our creative and imaginative capacity to meet the world directly.
+Steiner concludes by pointing out that to achieve this level of freedom, we must lift ourselves out of our group existence: out of the prejudices we receive from our family, nation, ethnic group and religion, and all that we inherit from the past that limits our creative and imaginative capacity to meet the world directly.
 Only when we realize our potential to be a unique individual are we free.
 Thus, it lies in our freedom to achieve freedom; only when we actively strive towards freedom do we have some chance of attaining it.

-Die letzten Fragen (Ultimate Questions)
+Ultimate Questions

 The third part of Steiner's book is the shortest, consisting of one Chapter, "The Consequences of Monism", nine pages in the original German of the 1894 edition, and ten pages in Michael Wilson's 1964 translation.